 - a.
 Pregnancy and Parental Leave is granted in accordance with the provisions of the Employment Standards Act, 2000, as amended. - b.
 Eligibility requirements for Pregnancy and/or Parental Leave are those detailed in the Employment Standards Act, 2000, as amended. - c.
-The employee must give the Town at least two weeks written notice of the date the leave will begin and a certificate from a legally qualified medical practitioner stating the expected birth date. - d.
-An employee who has been employed by his or her employer for at least 13 weeks and who is the parent of a child is entitled to a leave without pay following: - i) the birth of a child; or - ii) the coming of a child into the custody, care and control of a parent for the first time. - e.
+The employee must give the Town at least two weeks written notice of the date the leave will begin and a certificate from a legally qualified medical practitioner stating the expected birth date.

+d.
 The Town will continue to pay premiums for benefit coverage.